mozilla/fxa-retention-metrics/ipynb/README.md

 This directory saves all generated .ipynb files
-Do not edit these files manually
+Do not edit these files manually...